 Acknowledgements.
-We are gratefully to the Meteorological Institute at University of Hamburg in person of Ingo Lange for the provision of the wind data of the Hamburg Weather Mast.
+We are grateful to Ingo Lange and the Meteorological Institute at the University of Hamburg for the provision of the wind data from the Hamburg Weather Mast.
 Special thanks go to Sebastian Buschow for helpful discussions and valuable ideas.
-We thank two anonymous reviewers for their constructive comments.
+We wish to thank Stéphane Vannitsem and the two anonymous reviewers for their constructive comments.